KirstieJane/STEMMRoleModels/README.md

 * **Milestone**: an event or state marking a specific stage in development on the project
 * **Issue**: the GitHub term for tasks, enhancements, and bugs for your projects

-## Thank you

-Thank you so much (danke shone! merci beaucoup!) for visiting the project and we do hope that you'll join us on this amazing journey to support women and other under-represented groups in STEMM.

 [link_ucberkeley]: http://www.berkeley.edu/
 [link_kirstiejane]: https://github.com/KirstieJane